mjschultz/django-tastefulpy/docs/cookbook.rst

 You might encounter cases where you wish to include additional data in a response which is not obtained from a field or method on your model.
-You can easily extend the :meth:`~tastypie.resources.Resource.dehydrate` method to provide additional values::
+You can easily extend the :meth:`~tastefulpy.resources.Resource.dehydrate` method to provide additional values::

     class MyModelResource(Resource):